lewxdev/vscode-glyph/CONTRIBUTING.md

 1. Open the public [design file](https://www.figma.com/community/file/1350146481023811423)
    resource.
-1. Add new icon components, use the existing icons as a reference for the design style and placement.
+1. Add new icon components, use the existing icons as a reference for the design style and placement (this is important for generating the glyph font).
-1. Download all exports to the `theme/icons` directory.
+1. Download all exports to the `static/icons` directory.
+1. Run the `build` script to generate the font and the icon themes (vscode tasks are predefined, so you can quickly test changes with <kbd>F5</kbd>).
 1. Follow the steps mentioned above to submit a pull request with your changes.

 ## Styleguides